magento/merchdocs/src/customers/account-dashboard-quotes.md

 1. Click **Print**.

-## To cancel a quote request:
+## Cancel a quote request

 1. In the open quote just above the Items Quoted section, click **Close quote**.

    The request is canceled, and the quote status changes to `Closed`.
 The closed quote remains in your list of quotes, and continues to be listed in the Quotes grid from the Admin.

 1. To remove the canceled quote from your list of quotes, click **Delete**.

 1. When prompted to confirm, click <span class="btn">OK</span>.

    The closed quote is removed from your list of quotes.
 However, it continues to be listed in the Admin Quotes grid, with the `Closed` status.

-## Column Descriptions
+## Column descriptions

 |Column|Description|
 |--- |--- |